Holder Hearing: Stats, Shenaningans and Security Concerns

 Shenanigans: Let’s start with decorum and avoiding shenanigans.
 In clearing up misinformation that had been circulating since the announcement, Mr. Holder rebutted critics who claim that a federal court trial will give KSM more of a platform to share his ideologies than would a military commission.
 He reminded us that bringing KSM to face trial in a federal court will require all in the courtroom, not just the defendant, to maintain proper behavior.
 Let’s hope this will save us the misery of listening to KSM spew all kinds of incendiary remarks… again.
 We don’t want to relive his first appearance in a military court.

 Another shenanigan: Former New York Mayor Rudolph Giuliani.
 Senator Durbin brought up that in 2006, Rudy Giuliani hailed the trial of Zacarias Moussaoui in Eastern Virginia courts, just miles away from the Pentagon, as a “symbol of American justice.”
 Unfortunately, when AG Holder authorizes a federal trial of a 9/11 suspect, Mr. Giuliani steps out as one of the key opponents to the trial.
-For a more tongue-in-cheek version of his flip-flopping, check out the Daily Show from Monday night:
+For a more tongue-in-cheek version of his flip-flopping, check out:

 Security Concerns: Thankfully, the fearmongering was nearly absent from yesterday’s hearing.
 It’s about time.
 I think it’s clear to most now that bringing these suspected terrorists to justice in United States federal courts will not put our citizens in great danger.
 In fact, it makes us safer.
 Thirty-two military leaders back AG Holder’s decision, and they remind us that keeping Gitmo open and continuing the system as is only puts us and our armed forces in great danger as we engender more hate and fear.